tw-in-js/twind/src/README.md

 </details>

-> The [Defining Components guide](https://github.com/tw-in-js/twind/blob/main/docs/components.md) explains how `tw.apply` can be used.
+> The [Defining Components guide](https://github.com/tw-in-js/twind/blob/main/docs/components.md) explains how `apply` can be used.

 ### `setup` function